lchristmann/recipe-app/README.md

 <br>

-## 6. Content
+## 6. App Content

 ### 6.1.
-Labels
+Category Labels

-Labels can be added invented arbitrarily for recipes, but here are some proposals, based on the main ingredients of dishes:
+Labels can be added arbitrarily to recipes, but here are some proposals, based on the main ingredients of dishes:

 - Kartoffel
 - Nudeln